 As with every emerging tech, there are plenty of technical terms that might cause confusion or be thought of as synonyms when it comes to computer vision.
-There's classification, detection, tracking, counting and more.
+There's classification, detection, tracking, counting, and more.
 However, one of the biggest confusion points involves object detection and image classification.
 At the most basic level, the difference between classification and detection is simple:

-- Classification applies a prediction to an image based on an analysis of the contents.
+Image Classification: Applies a prediction to an image based on an analysis of the contents.

-- Detection locates objects within an image.
+Objection Detection: Locates objects within an image.

-Classification is a central challenge in computer vision and typically a prerequisite for object detection.
+Classification is a central challenge in computer vision and is typically a prerequisite for object detection.
 It's where big data is often leveraged — it takes a lot of information to train a general model that's capable of recognizing a wide range of objects.
 Custom models also typically require many positive and negative examples.
-There are other factors that come into play too, such as object size in images, picture quality and so on.
+There are other factors that come into play too, such as object size in images, picture quality, and so on.

 Putting objects in specific categories is, of course, a useful element of detection.
 In fact, once you get past the threshold of recognizing that objects exist, classifying them becomes the next major step in many applications.

 The process is also useful in and of itself.
-It could help automate annotation of database items, for example.
-However, because strict classification would only provide a probability table or set of tables describing the likelihood that a representative of a class of objects was present, it alone would not facilitate detection, tracking, localizing or other, similar tasks.
+It could help automate the annotation of database items, for example.
+However, because strict classification would only provide a probability table or set of tables describing the likelihood that a representative of a class of objects was present, it alone would not facilitate detection, tracking, localizing, or other, similar tasks.

 The bottom line is that classifying objects is a necessary prerequisite to detecting people in your images and videos.
 After all, to CV tools, humans are a class of visual objects.
 Exceptions might be quick-scan tools, such as YOLO, that make predictions about the presence of objects regardless of class as their first step.
 In a single-class model in this type of system, classification and detection would essentially happen at the same time.
 In any case, even though the process of detecting objects almost always relies on classification, not all classification tasks are necessarily object detection tasks.